 One Stop Exemption, in Japanese called ワンストップ特例制度, which removes the need to file your Tax Return (確定申告) up to 5 donations.

 Most of the marketplace they have system in place to help you with One Stop Exemption.

 - Donate to group

-- Group sent you gift and documents1
+- Group sent you one stop exemption documents1

 That was it.
 Hope this helps.
 If you like this post, share it.
 If you have any question, I’m happy to help you get some gifts, email me